How I Learned to Drive: Plot synopsis

 The scene flashes forward to 1969, Li'l Bit's freshman year of college.
 The Greek Chorus lists the letters and gifts that Peck sends her, with each note counting down how many days are left until her 18th birthday.
 Startled by how unhinged her uncle has become, Li'l Bit arranges a meeting in a Philadelphia hotel room on December 10, 1969.
 Li'l Bit yells at Uncle Peck for becoming so possessive, while he insists that his niece is the love of his life.
-Li'l Bit reveals that the years of trauma from Peck has finally caught up with her, leading to her not focusing in school and failing her courses.
+Li'l Bit reveals that she's getting confused and is seriously questioning this relationship, leading to her not focusing in school and failing her courses.
 After he kneels and proposes to Li'l Bit, vowing to divorce Aunt Mary, Li'l Bit turns him down and cuts him out of her life for good.
 She never sees Peck again after she leaves the hotel room.

 Li'l Bit returns to the present to explain what became of Peck after she left: He turned to alcohol after years of sobriety, leading to the loss of his job, his marriage, and his driver's license.
 He went on to die after drunkenly falling down a flight of stairs in his basement.
 Li'l Bit reflects on why her uncle may have molested her, wondering if someone did it to him when he was a child.

 Li'l Bit has one more memory to share: the summer of 1962.
 An 11-year-old Li'l Bit fights with her mother about going on a seven-hour car trip to the beach with Uncle Peck.
 Mother is wary of him, but finally relents, telling Li'l Bit that she holds her responsible for any misdeeds.
 Li'l Bit sits in the car with Uncle Peck, only she doesn't speak her lines out loud.
 The Teenage Greek Chorus, acting as young Li'l Bit, does so.
 Peck molests his niece for the first time.

 The script then returns to the present.
-Li'l Bit reflects on how she is ready to move on with her life, and that despite everything she has been through, she can thank her Uncle Peck for one thing: the freedom she feels when she drives.
+Li'l Bit reflects on how she is ready to move on with her life, and that although she does not excuse the abuse, she can thank her Uncle Peck for one thing: the freedom she feels when she drives.
 The final scene has Li'l Bit alone in her car, and as she adjusts her rear view mirror, she notices Uncle Peck in the back.
-After smiling at him, she steps on the gas pedal and drives away, finally leaving Peck in the past as she drives off to a new chapter of her life.
+After observing him, she steps on the gas pedal and drives away, finally leaving Peck in the past as she drives off to a new chapter of her life.